rmolina/qual2kw-ver5/README.md

 ### Building

-Use the Fortran Package Manager (FPM) for building.
+This uses the Fortran Package Manager (FPM) for building.
 See: https://fpm.fortran-lang.org/

 ```